 Students can work through each course independently for the most part, although parents will need to evaluate written assignments and might prefer to discuss some topics or readings with students.
 Parents also need to check answers for students using the Student Review book.

 The publisher's website has some valuable extras and information on each course under their "Editions, Updates, and Corrections" page.
 Be sure to check this out for whichever course you are using.
-You will find a very helpful Assignment Checklist, a Grading Chart, a comprehensive list of all project ideas for a course so that you can plan ahead for the year with an appropriate balance of activities, the biblical commentary and literary analysis that are included within the Student Review books, and errata.
+Among the website resources are an Assignment Checklist, a Grading Chart, and a comprehensive list of all project ideas for the course that you will probably want to use.

 Here are some particulars for each course.